|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Ontario is geographically so large that if AC power propagated around the Great Lakes, following an uncertain route through the USA, without DC isolation, that AC power could come back to where it started with substantial phase error.
 Such phase error could cause uncontrollable electricity grid voltage and power oscillations.

 A further complication with DC is a requirement for almost perfect conductor current balance.
-Unbalanced conductor currents in a DC transmission system cause a DC ground currents that can corrode buried metal pipelines near grounded termination equipment.
+Unbalanced conductor currents in a DC transmission system cause a DC ground currents near terminal equipment that can corrode buried metal pipelines for kilometers around the terminal equipment.

 ENERGY FLOW DIRECTION:

-An issue that is not adequately appreciated outside the electrical transmission community is that it is extremely difficult to design, install, operate and safely maintain a high voltage electricity transmission system in which net energy flow is permitted to be bidirectional.
+An issue that is not adequately appreciated outside the electrical transmission community is that it is extremely difficult and expensive to design, install, operate and safely maintain a high voltage electricity transmission system in which net energy flow is permitted to be bidirectional.
 It is far simpler and less expensive to design voltage regulation and electrical protection for a system with unidirectional energy flow.
 When a fault occurs that fault must be instantly isolated.
-Knowing which isolation switches to trip is not so easy if power flow is bidirectional.
+Determining which isolation switches to trip is not so easy if power flow is bidirectional.
 Each isolation switch must be sized for the lowest possible power source impedance, which is complicated and expensive to implement if the net power flow is bi-directional.
-If proper design rules are not rigorously followed, only at generators and at loads is there certainty as to power flow direction.

 There are parties that argue that bi-directional net energy flow should be permitted, that load customers should be paid for power exported to local distribution and distributors should be paid for power exported to transmission.